 The Nazi occupation of Rome

 Yet for Rome’s Jewish population, the darkest days were still to come.
 Entrusted with maintaining order during the Nazi occupation was Herbert Kappler, SS Lieutenant Colonel Commander of the Gestapo in Rome.
-Kappler established his headquarters on the Via Tasso – an innocuous-looking building that instilled terror in anyone deemed a threat to the Nazi occupiers, since transformed into the Historical Museum of the Liberation.
+Kappler established his headquarters not far from the Church of Saint John in Lateran on the Via Tasso.
+Since transformed into the Historical Museum of the Liberation, this innocuous-looking building instilled terror among Rome’s population.
+Anybody the Nazi occupiers deemed a threat would be arrested and taken inside, and few would ever resurface.

-Kappler delivered Foà and Almansi an ultimatum: deliver to his headquarters 50kg of gold within 36 hours of he would deport 200 people of the Jewish community.
-He then dismissed them, leaving them with the desperate task of meeting his demands.
-Foà and Almansi immediately told the Rabbis of the community, the chief of whom, Israel Zolli, went straight to the Vatican for help.
+Kappler then delivered Foà and Almansi an ultimatum.
+They would deliver 50kg of gold to his headquarters within 36 hours of he would deport 200 members of their Jewish community.
+Kappler then dismissed them, leaving them with the desperate task of rallying Rome’s community to meet his demands.

 Some sources suggest the Vatican contributed 15kg (worth more than $600,000 in today’s money) to the cause.
 It seems that in reality, however, this contribution was never needed.

 The Gold of Rome

-Faced with a death sentence for 200 of their fellow citizens, Rome’s population came together.
+Faced with the death sentence for 200 of their fellow citizens, Rome’s population came together.
 Jews and non-Jews alike streamed into the city’s synagogues to hand over whatever gold they could spare: jewellery, watches, coins, even cigarette cases.

 “Cautiously, as if afraid of being refused, uncertain whether to offer gold to the rich Jews, some ‘Aryans’ presented themselves.
 They entered the hall adjacent to the synagogue full of embarrassment, not knowing if they should take off their hats or keep their heads covered, according to Jewish custom.
 Almost humbly, they asked if they could – well if it would be all right to … Unfortunately, they did not leave their names.”